Division of Wakefield: Final configurations 2004 - 2019

 The seat's character was dramatically altered by a redistribution prior to the 2004 election.
 Bonython, a comfortably safe Labor seat based on the outer northern suburbs of Adelaide, was abolished, and Wakefield was pushed well to the south to absorb much of Bonython's territory.
 In the process, Wakefield lost much of its vast rural territory, which went to Grey and Barker.
 This resulted in a seat covering only 6,407 km², roughly a fifth of its pre-2004 extent of 31,841 km².

-Neil Andrew, the seat's member since 1983, had previously held the old rural Wakefield with a comfortably safe majority of 14.6 percent.
-However, the new hybrid urban-rural (though still classed rural) Wakefield became a marginal Labor seat with a notional 1.3 percent two-party margin.
+Neil Andrew, the member for Wakefield since 1983, had been reelected to the old rural seat with a comfortably safe majority of 14.6 percent.
+However, due to the heavy Labor tilt of the northern Adelaide suburbs, the reconfigured hybrid urban-rural (though still classed rural) Wakefield became a marginal Labor seat with a notional 1.3 percent two-party margin.
 Andrew believed this made Wakefield impossible to hold and retired.
 However, David Fawcett retained it for the Liberals in 2004 with a 0.7 percent two-party margin, defeating the former member for Bonython, Martyn Evans.

 At the 2007 election, Nick Champion became only the third Labor member ever to win Wakefield, with a 6.6 percent two-party margin.
 At the 2010 election, Champion made it a safe Labor seat on paper by winning a 12 percent two-party margin.
 He became the first Labor member to be re-elected to Wakefield, and the second to be elected for a full term.
 The South Australian federal redistribution in 2011 had the greatest impact on Wakefield where the Labor margin declined by 1.5 percent.
 Champion retained it at the 2013 election on a 3.4 percent two-party margin even as Labor lost government, marking the first time the non-Labor parties won government at an election without winning Wakefield.
 Champion increased his two-party margin at the 2016 election to 11 percent, again making Wakefield a safe Labor seat on paper.

 Under the electoral redistribution completed in 2018 the adjoining Division of Port Adelaide was abolished, Wakefield was renamed Spence in honour of Catherine Helen Spence, and became a seat based on Adelaide's outer northern metropolitan local government councils of City of Playford, Town of Gawler and northern part of the City of Salisbury.
 The remaining non metropolitan rural portions were transferred to the Divisions of Grey and Barker.
 The newly named Division of Spence overlapped the final configuration of the former Division of Bonython before it was abolished prior to the 2004 election.